phamquiluan/hfaw/README.md

 ## Reproducibility

-### For Benchmark paper

-We provide a script named `main-re2.py` to assist in reproducing the results from [our benchmark paper](https://arxiv.org/pdf/2412.17015).
+We provide a script named `main.py` to assist in reproducing the results from [our RCAEval paper](https://arxiv.org/pdf/2412.17015).
 This script can be executed using Python with the following syntax:

 ```
-python main-re2.py [-h] [--dataset DATASET] [--method METHOD]
+python main.py [-h] [--dataset DATASET] [--method METHOD]
 ```

 The available options and their descriptions are as follows: